caesaraugustus1738/csv_to_xlsx_01/README.md

 # csv_to_xlsx_01
 [Testing using a branch to update and then commit to main].
-Converts and formats a CSV to XLSX.
+Converts and formats a specific CSV to XLSX.

 This script accepts a specifically formatted CSV (included in the repository).
 This CSV emulates an export from a shot management software or shot database.